mpv-player/mpv/DOCS/man/input.rst

 | a show-text "command 1" ; show-text "command 2"

+Some commands also write output to a result.
+You can pipe the result to the next command in a way similar to the shell.

+| a expand-text "text" | show-text -

+``|`` Is the special character that designates the pipe.
+It is functionally similar to using ``;``.
+Specifying ``-`` without quotes indicates that the argument will receive the output of the previous run command.
+It is possible to specify ``-`` multiple times.
+Note that ``-`` is only interpreted as a special character if there is a preceding command separated by ``|``.
+Otherwise, it will be interpreted as a string literal.

 It's also possible to bind a command to a sequence of keys:

 | a-b-c show-text "command run after a, b, c have been pressed"